pej0918/24s-VQA-MLLM/README.md

 </details>

 Visual Question Answering (VQA) involves generating accurate answers by reasoning over both textual (questions) and visual (images) data.
 While Q-Former effectively uses Cross-Attention for learning question-image interactions, it struggles with modeling complex relationships due to its single-layer attention mechanism.
 To address these limitations, we propose a new architecture combining Q-Former with the Multimodal Co-Attention Network (MCAN), a multi-layer attention mechanism that captures deeper and more complex interactions between questions and images.
 Additionally, we introduce Question-Aware Prompts during fine-tuning, providing richer contextual information to further enhance the model’s performance on VQA tasks.

 ## Methodology

 ![image](imgs/model_Architecture_train.png)

-The proposed model integrates Q-Former for initial interaction between the question and the image.
-However, Q-Former's single-layer Cross-Attention mechanism has limitations in capturing deep, complex relations.
-Thus, we integrate MCAN (Multimodal Co-Attention Network), which employs Self-Attention and Cross-Attention mechanisms across multiple layers to refine the question-image interaction further.
+The proposed model enhances **Q-Former**'s ability to model interactions between the question and the image by integrating **Multimodal Co-Attention Network (MCAN)** and leveraging **Question-Aware Prompts** during fine-tuning to refine reasoning for complex VQA tasks.

 ### Q-Former and MCAN Integration

-In our architecture, **Q-Former** serves as the core component to model the basic interactions between the question and the image through **Cross-Attention**.
-While Q-Former is efficient at handling straightforward interactions, it struggles to capture more complex and nuanced relationships due to its single-layer structure.
-To overcome this limitation, we integrated **MCAN**, a multi-layered network that utilizes both **Self-Attention** and **Cross-Attention** to iteratively refine the interaction between the question and the image.
-By leveraging MCAN’s deeper, multi-layered attention mechanism, the model can capture not only high-level semantic relationships but also intricate, fine-grained details, significantly enhancing the model’s reasoning capability and overall performance.
+In our architecture, **Q-Former** serves as the base model to process interactions between questions and images through its **Cross-Attention** mechanism.
+However, its single-layer structure has limitations in capturing more complex, nuanced relationships.

+To address this, we integrated **MCAN**, a multi-layered network that employs both **Self-Attention** and **Cross-Attention** to progressively refine question-image interactions.

+This integration enables the model to extract high-level semantic relationships while also capturing detailed information, which significantly improves the model’s overall reasoning capability.

 ### Fine-tuning with Question-Aware Prompts

 ![image](imgs/model_finetuning.png)

-During the fine-tuning phase, we introduce Question-Aware Prompts that provide additional context about the question.
-These prompts include background knowledge and potential answer candidates, helping the model better interpret the question’s intent.
-This step enhances the model's ability to handle complex questions by providing deeper reasoning capabilities.
+During fine-tuning, we introduce Question-Aware Prompts to further enhance the model’s performance.
+These prompts provide additional context about the question, such as background knowledge and potential answer candidates.

+By incorporating these prompts, the model can better interpret the question's intent, allowing for deeper reasoning and more accurate answers.
+This approach is especially beneficial for complex questions, where the added context enables the model to generate more informed and precise responses.

+Thus, The combination of MCAN’s multi-layered attention mechanism and the use of Question-Aware Prompts during fine-tuning significantly improves the model’s ability to handle challenging VQA tasks.

 ## Results